joeferner/node-portaudio/README.md

 ## Status, support and further development

-Recording of audio is not yet supported.
 Optimisation is still required for use with lower specification devices, such as Raspberry Pis.

 Although the architecture of naudiodon is such that it could be used at scale in production environments, development is not yet complete.
 In its current state, it is recommended that this software is used in development environments and for building prototypes.
 Future development will make this more appropriate for production use.